Build adaptive apps with Jetpack Compose

 1. Introduction

-In this codelab you learn how to build adaptive apps for phones, tablets, and foldables, and how they enhance reachability with Jetpack Compose.
-You also learn best practices for using Material 3 components and theming.
+In this codelab you will learn how to build adaptive apps for phones, tablets, and foldables, and how they enhance reachability with Jetpack Compose.
+You will also learn best practices for using Material 3 components and theming.

 Before we dive in, it's important to understand what we mean by adaptability.